 Cost Effectiveness: Microsoft’s HoloLens 2 goes for $3,500, so there are some high initial costs for implementing the technology, but they’re outweighed by the benefits of increased efficiency, retention, safety, as well as by replacing the need for costly seminars or classes.

 These headsets also allow for on-demand training.
 Instead of hiring someone to onboard new employees and provide ongoing training, training material can be recorded once and used over and over again.
+Step-by-step instructions can be uploaded into mixed reality programs that expedite training processes and significantly reduce the cost to train each employee.

 Virtual reality has a unique ability to bring lessons to life.
 It places students in situations they would never experience otherwise; they might walk through ancient Egypt or attend a royal dinner party.
 Though it removes the user from their surroundings, VR has all the same value propositions as AR/MR when used in the right circumstances.